 - Hemp seeds – Hemp seeds are a perfect protein and are a good source of healthy fats.

 - Turmeric Protein Powder – I personally use a delicious turmeric protein powder by Primal Kitchen that you can pick up at a local health-food store or Amazon.
 If you don’t have turmeric protein powder, no problem!
-You can use regular vanilla protein powder and add 1 tsp ground turmeric or a 1” piece of fresh turmeric.
+You can use regular vanilla protein powder and add 1 teaspoon ground turmeric or a 1” piece of fresh turmeric.

 - Powdered Almond Butter – Optional add on but one I totally recommend.
-Use 1 tbsp regular almond butter or powdered almond butter for more healthy fats and to add a bit of creaminess.
+Use 1 tablespoon regular almond butter or powdered almond butter for more healthy fats and to add a bit of creaminess.

 - Almond Milk – You can really use any nondairy milk you want here in this smoothie.
 I personally love almond milk, but oat milk is also delicious!